22 June 2022

 Besides the type of vitamin C (i.e. L-ascorbic acid versus vitamin C derivatives) and the concentration of the vitamin C (ideally 10-20%), look for vitamin C formulations that also contain vitamin E and Ferulic.
 The addition of these two antioxidants have been found to result in a fourfold increase in protection against UV induced skin damage5,6.

 Most vitamin C/L-ascorbic acid topical formulations are in the form of a serum or moisturiser.
 A basic sequence would be facial cleanser-serum-moisturiser-sunscreen (in the day).
-To learn more about how to build a skincare routine and the essentials that you need, check out my post The Biggest Skincare Mistake: 10/12/14 Step Skincare Routines.
+To learn more about how to build a skincare routine and the essentials that you need, check out my post 3 Essential Skincare Steps for Healthy Skin.

-The top layer of the skin, called the epidermis, is designed to minimise loss (and as a result, also the uptake) of water.
-This presents an obstacle to vitamin C/L-ascorbic acid because vitamin C is a water-soluble vitamin that needs to be dissolved in water.
-However, by pre-treating the skin with lasers, chemical peels; the absorption of vitamin C through the skin can be enhanced10.
+The top layer of the skin is a protective barrier designed to minimise loss of water and uptake of toxins from the environment.
+This presents an obstacle to skincare ingredients including vitamin C. However, by pre-treating the skin with lasers, chemical peels; the absorption of vitamin C through the skin can be enhanced10.

 Intravenous vitamin C drips in Singapore for whitening is a controversial topic.
 Although these intravenous vitamin C drips or intravenous vitamin drips are performed in countries such as Taiwan and the US (celebrities Cara Delevingne, Rihanna and Barbie Hsu are reported to be fans of these vitamin C drips); intravenous vitamin drips for whitening and aesthetic purposes are banned by the Ministry of Health in Singapore.